 - Feel the Burn

-As with many things, we have an obsessive relationship with exercise, and we’re generally conditioned to think that more is always better, and that pushing ourselves to the limit is unquestionably preferable to taking it easy in our activities.
-But Ayurveda offers a different view entirely.
+As with many things, we have an obsessive relationship with exercise.
+We’re generally conditioned to think that more is always better, and that pushing ourselves to the limit is unquestionably preferable to taking it easy in our activities.

-The Ayurvedic Perspective
+The Ayurvedic Perspective on Fitness

 This tradition does not offer one path to peak performance, fitness, and overall well-being.
 Instead, there are many—each tailored to the unique needs of the individual.
-Ultimately, the Ayurvedic approach to fitness is about you, your path, and the practices that are best going to serve you, in particular, in your journey toward optimal health.
+Ultimately, the Ayurvedic approach to fitness is about you, your path, and the best practices to serve you in your journey toward optimal health.

+Exercise at 50 percent capacity.
 In general, Ayurveda recommends that we exercise at just fifty percent of our capacity—until we break a mild sweat on the forehead, under the arms, and along the spine, or until the first sign of dryness in the mouth.1

+Work out at the right time of day.
 Ayurveda also recommends that we exercise during the kapha time of day, from about 6–10 a.m. and p.m.
-These times of day are ruled by kapha dosha and are therefore infused with a sense of groundedness, stability, and strength that helps to counteract the inherent lightness and mobility of physical activity.
+These times of day are ruled by kapha dosha and are therefore infused with a sense of groundedness, stability, and strength that helps counteract the inherent lightness and mobility of physical activity.